 The Chinese view abalone as an aphrodisiac.
 Across the Far East, people believe it is good luck to eat them.
-But to the rest of the world, it is the flavor, which has been described as more rich than scallops with a firm texture similar to calamari, is the draw.
+But to the rest of the world, it is the flavor that makes abalone popular.

 In the early part of the twenty-first century, the Chinese mafia became heavily involved in the South African abalone trade.
 Just off the South African shores, the gastropod once numbered among the Indian Ocean’s most plentiful forms of protein.
-Although there are over 130 known varieties of abalone, the Haliotis midae, most common to South Africa, is among the most popular sea foods in China.
+Although there are over 130 known varieties of this sea snail, the Haliotis midae, most common to South Africa, is among the most popular seafood in China.
 Prices for this booty are staggering and although South Africa’s waters are among the hardest hit, divers are collecting abalone at an alarming rate in the waters surrounding California, France, New Zealand and Australia.

 Can abalone be farmed?